 Methodist Chapel and railings to front Originally built in 1851 as a Primitive Methodist Chapel, reputedly at a cost of £120.
 A meeting room was added to the rear (or southern) elevation c1871.
 A small classical gault brick façaded building with a pediment on the northern or Bridge Street elevation, and a black pan tile roof.
 Red brick return elevations.
 Street frontage of a single storey and three bays.

 Central arched doorway with a replaced radial fanlight and two centrally opening three panelled doors.
 The original radial fanlight was of a far more elaborate design.
 The doorway is flanked by tall arched small pane casement windows.
 Each bay of the façade is separated by pilasters and there is a central date stone above the doorway flanked to each side by an oculus.

-Interior retains original furnishings (2016) but the original ceilings now underdrawn.
+The Chapel's interior retains original furnishings (2016) but the original ceilings now underdrawn.
 Simple iron railings on dwarf gault brick wall to front.
 Joseph Arch of the National Agricultural Labourers Union spoke in the meeting room at the rear of the chapel in 1874, permission for his speech being recorded in the chapel minute book.

 Kelsale was one of a small number of Suffolk and Norfolk chapels to defy national guidance and allow early agricultural trade union activity within its premises.

+The former Chapel is a local landmark of fine quality that contributes importantly to the streetscene alongside Chapel Cottage.

-Scotland, N, Primary Sources for Nineteenth Century Agricultural Trade Unionism in -Dymond, D (Ed) The Local Historian Volume 13 No.5 (1979).
+Scotland, N, Primary Sources for Nineteenth Century Agricultural Trade Unionism in - Dymond, D (Ed) The Local Historian Volume 13 No.5 (1979).